Friday, July 2, 2021

 Day 1 of 33 days Chemotherapy course (Induction Phase)

-As we informed earlier, the diagnosis of Leukaemia cases tend to change.
-Doctors gave prognosis and treatment plan after the first image or biopsy, but then change the prognosis or treatment after gaining more information about our daughter cancer from further testing.
-After diagnosis, We informed that the leukemic staple and in fall under low risk and just a year of chemo should be sufficient but according to Dr Chan this only could be confirmed in further bone marrow biopsy result.
+As we were informed earlier, the diagnosis of leukemia cases tends to evolve.
+Doctors initially provided a prognosis and treatment plan based on the first imaging or biopsy, but these can change as they gather more information about our daughter’s cancer through further testing.
+After the diagnosis, we were told that the leukemia appeared stable and fell under the low-risk category, with a year of chemotherapy expected to be sufficient.
+However, according to Dr. Chan, this could only be confirmed after additional bone marrow biopsy results.

-Because this type of Acute Lymphoblastic Leukaemia (ALL )grows quickly, and Mahiyaa needs to start treatment and chemotherapy as soon as possible.
-It's best to do that at a centre that specializes in childhood cancers.
-Mahiyaa will go to the hospital and get chemotherapy drugs to kill the all the leukemic cells that doctors can find.
-The goal is to put the cancer in remission .
-This isn't a cure, but it will let Mahiyaa bone marrow start to make healthy blood cells again.
+Because this type of acute lymphoblastic leukemia (ALL) grows quickly, Mahiyaa needed to start treatment and chemotherapy as soon as possible.
+It was best to do this at a center specializing in childhood cancers.
+At the hospital, Mahiyaa began receiving chemotherapy drugs designed to kill as many leukemic cells as possible.
+The goal was to put the cancer into remission.
+While this is not a cure, remission allows Mahiyaa’s bone marrow to start producing healthy blood cells again.
 Most children go into remission after a month of treatment.
-This is called induction phase.
+This phase is called the *induction phase*.

 Monday, May 31, 2021

-When we received the news, we are devastated, but as parents with positive attitude, we approached it as we given a golden opportunity to cure our daughter and we decided not to miss the chance .
+When we received the news, we were devastated.
+However, as parents with a positive attitude, we approached it as if we had been given a golden opportunity to cure our daughter, and we decided not to miss this chance.
 What other option was there but to become expert caregivers and advocates on behalf of our sweet child?
-We want to be sure we are giving the best and taking the right decision.
+We were determined to ensure we were making the best decisions for her and providing the best care possible.

 Saturday, May 29, 2021